Diamonds & Dirt

 Diamonds & Dirt is the fifth studio album by American singer-songwriter Rodney Crowell, released in 1988.
 His fifth studio album, it was his second release for Columbia Records.
 The album was his most successful, achieving RIAA gold certification.
-All five of its singles reached Number One on the Billboard country charts, setting a record for the most Number One hits from a country album.
-In order of release, they were "It's Such a Small World" (a duet with then-wife Rosanne Cash), "I Couldn't Leave You If I Tried", "She's Crazy for Leavin", "After All This Time", and a cover of Buck Owens' "Above and Beyond (The Call of Love)".
+All five of its singles reached nomber one on the Billboard country charts, setting a record for the most number-one hits from a country album.
+In order of release, they were "It's Such a Small World" (a duet with then-wife Rosanne Cash), "I Couldn't Leave You If I Tried", "She's Crazy for Leavin", "After All This Time", and a cover of Harlan Howard's "Above and Beyond (The Call of Love)".

-The album was reissued by Columbia Legacy, with three bonus tracks.
+The album was later reissued by Columbia Legacy with three bonus tracks.